garrandall/popular-music-data/tracks/land-of-1000-dances-cannibal-and-the-headhunters.md

 And then move your feet (come on)
 Get into that beat (come on)

-I said na na na na...
+I said na na na na

 Everybody, come on now
-Na na na na...
+Na na na na

 Yes, a one more time
-Na na na na...
+Na na na na

 You gotta know how to jerk (oh, yeah)
 Come on, baby, work